VasLem/KinectPainting/README.md

 		sudo pip install scikit-fuzzy

+	It is suggested to also install progressbar2:

+		sudo pip install progressbar2

 5. **Kinect 2 Libraries** are required, although this will change in upcoming releases, so that to remove this requirement and make it optional.
 Actually, any depth device with a software that can publish to ROS can be used in this project, so there is no reason to demand those specific libraries to start with.